yah01/cyflag/README.md

 - *flagname*: only way to parse bool variable
 - *flagname value*: only way to parse non-bool variable

-**There are no limitation in the order of arguments and flags**, which is totally different with go standard lib *flag*, the latter parses until meet first non-flag arguments.
+**There is no restriction in the order of arguments and flags**, which is totally different with go standard lib *flag*, the latter parses until meet first non-flag arguments.

 For parsing `os.Args[1:]`, just call cyflag.BoolVar(...) (or any other binding function), and then call cyflag.Parse().